ory/sdk/clients/kratos/java/docs/IdentityApi.md

     Long pageSize = 250L; // Long | Items per Page  This is the number of items per page to return.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
     String pageToken = "pageToken_example"; // String | Next Page Token  The next page token.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
     Boolean active = true; // Boolean | Active is a boolean flag that filters out sessions based on the state.
 If no value is provided, all sessions are returned.
     List<String> expand = Arrays.asList(); // List<String> | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
-Example - ?expand=Identity&expand=Devices If no value is provided, the expandable properties are skipped. try {
+If no value is provided, the expandable properties are skipped. try {
       List<Session> result = apiInstance.listSessions(pageSize, pageToken, active, expand);
       System.out.println(result);